MicrosoftDocs/windows-dev-docs/hub/apps/design/globalizing/multilingual-app-toolkit-editor-downloads.md

 ## Additional info

 - You must have an active Internet connection to use the Microsoft Language Portal and Microsoft Translator services.
-- Microsoft Translator requires a subscription key for the Microsoft Translator Text Api.
+- Microsoft Translator requires a subscription key for the Microsoft Translator Text API.